Ivan-Z/lazy-img/README.md

 # lazy-img

 A simple natvie web component for lazy loading images once they are in view of the user.
-See index.html for a demo.
+See CodePen demo below.

 ### Usage:
 Import web component loader: